BatMaxou/aatis-routing/README.md

 ### Requirements

-First, add the router into your container.
+First, add the router into your container config.

 ```yaml
 # config/services.yaml